 Singapore stocks rose on Tuesday, led by gains in lenders such as OCBC Bank and DBS Group Holdings.

-Shares of China Star Food rose as much as 18 percent to S$0.123.
+Shares of China Star Food rose as much as 18 percent to S$0.123 on Tuesday.
 The Catalist-listed company, which makes snacks in China, was among the top gainers on the Singapore Exchange.

 Life insurance company Great Eastern Holdings on Tuesday reported a 173 percent surge in second-quarter net profit.
 The stock was, however, unchanged at S$24.9.

-Among the laggards, Jiutian Chemical and Rowsley fell for a second straight day, down 8 percent and 10 percent, respectively.
+Among the laggards, Jiutian Chemical and Rowsley fell for a second straight day, down about 8 percent each.

-About 2.8 billion shares worth S$1.2 billion changed hands, with losers outnumbering gainers 265 to 214.
+About 1.9 billion shares worth S$618 million changed hands, with losers outnumbering gainers 221 to 166.